We are Sakis & Rozenn, respectively photographer and travel writer. Together, we are dedicated to show you the Best and Essential of Maldives.

 Just like anywhere else, Maldives Weather forecast is not an exact science

 Predicting the weather in the Maldives is like forecasting the weather in Europe or in NYC in the summer ( yes, Maldives climate is also changing ).

 Forecasts and reality can be very confusing.

-So.
 The best idea is not to rely too much on general weather information generally published on the web or in travel brochures.